Micro Device Engineering

 Toward innovative device/system technologies enabled with advanced photonic nanostructures and nano-sized electronic materials: from physics, materials to devices and systems

 Photonic crystals are artificial optical materials possessing a wavelength-scale periodic structure in refractive index.
 Novel optical functionalities and unique optical phenomena can be realized using photonic crystals.
-Our research focuses on the control of light and light-matter interactions by using photonic nanostructures including photonic crystals, especially, aiming at the development of novel light-emitting devices and quantum optical devices.
-We are also interested in the generation of unconventional optical beams, such as optical vortexes and Poincare beams, utilizing photonic nanostructures and in their applications.
-Moreover, we are exploring topological wave engineering aiming at realizing novel control of light, sound, and elastic waves using the concept of topology.
-We expect the unique features will lead breakthroughs of the device technologies in various fields.
+We are investigating the physics of controlling light and light-matter interactions using photonic crystals and other photonic nanostructures, as well as their application to optical and quantum devices.
+We are also ambitiously exploring nanophotonics technologies based on wide bandgap materials such as diamond and gallium oxide.
+Another important research subject in our group is topological wave engineering.
+We aim to realize novel control of light, sound, and elastic waves using the concept of topology, and innovative applications based on them.

 Semiconductor Photonic Crystals